bsm/lua-resty-http/README.md

 * `headers`
 : Specifies request headers.
 Accepts a Lua table.
 * `timeout`
 : Sets the timeout in milliseconds for network operations.
+Defaults to `5000`.
+* `version`
+: Sets the HTTP version.
+Use `0` for HTTP/1.0 and `1` for
+HTTP/1.1.
+Defaults to `1`.
+* `maxsize`
+: Sets the maximum size in bytes to fetch.
+A response body larger than this will cause the fucntion to return a `exceeds maxsize` error.
+Defaults to `nil` which means no limit.

 Returns a `res` object containing three attributes: